bicheTortue/bicheTortue.github.io/_i18n/en/projects/galaxybuds-gnome.md

 The objectives of this project are :

-- Learn about Gnome extensions
+- [] Porting the extension to Gnome 45

-- Merging with the original repo once the work is done.
+- [] Merging with the original repo once the work is done.

-- Potentially add new features
+- [] Potentially add new features

 <div class="row">
     <div class="col">